Information about Fraser River chinook fisheries management measures

 Why isn’t mass marking of chinook done in Canada?

 We are currently reviewing information to support decision-making on whether to expand the use of fishery regulations that permit retention of hatchery-origin marked chinook—also known as Mark Selective Fisheries (MSF)—and/or mass-marking of hatchery chinook production.
-There are a number of issues to consider; work is underway to develop the information required to support decisions on the use of mass marking and/or MSF in Canada.
+There are a number of issues to consider and work is underway to develop the information required to support decisions on the use of mass marking and/or MSF in Canada.

 These issues include: